wcharczuk/health/README.md

 #Health

-This is a simple healtcheck utility for OS-X / Linux only right now (no windows support right now because of ANSI clear code).
+This is a simple commandline healtcheck utility.

+It is only for OS-X / Linux right now (no windows support because of the ANSI clear code used to wipe the console).

 ##Installation